 - A diverse range of student teaching experiences

 - Rigorous academic coursework to broaden and deepen content-area expertise

 - Close relationships with faculty who are experts in teaching and learning

 - Teaching and learning opportunities in a city that is at the center of current education reform movements

 - A strong alumni network of education leaders

 - A record of successful job placement in a variety of education settings following the MAT year

 The need for excellent teachers has never been greater.
 At Brown, we believe teaching is intellectually challenging work that subtly but surely makes a mark on the world by working to improve the futures of young people and society every day.
 MAT graduates pursue leadership opportunities in the classroom and beyond; as teachers, school leaders, community advocates, and policy makers, they spur reform initiatives in schools, educational organizations, and at the district and national levels.

-This year, the MAT program begins with a summer session that runs from June 22, 2015 through August 7, 2015.
-The Brown academic year (2015-2016) begins September 9, 2015.
-Commencement is Sunday, May 29, 2016.
+The MAT program begins with a summer session that runs from June 20, 2016 through August 5, 2016.
+The Brown academic year (2016-2017) begins September 7, 2016.
+Commencement is Sunday, May 28, 2017.
 The design of the program makes it necessary for all students to begin the program in June and complete the 12-month sequence.